Our Team

 Natalie Jenkins

-Natalie is a newly appointed Team Support Officer working across the team in a wide support role.
+Natalie works as People and Culture Team Support, providing administrative HR support across the office.
 Natalie has an extensive background in team working and office management, supporting other people to fulfil their roles and reach their potential is what she enjoys doing the most.
 Natalie lives with her young family and two very pampered cats, and enjoys getting out to enjoy the great outdoors every chance she gets, or reading whenever she gets some quiet time (which is not very often!).

 Hollie Leslie